BlockchainCommons/Research/papers/bcr-0007-hdkey.md

 	master-key / derived-key
 }

-; Decoders can always expect that the first field in an hd-key will ; be either `is-master` or `is-public`.
-The second field will ; always be `key-data`.

 ; A master key is always private, has no use or derivation information, ; and always includes a chain code. master-key = (